allan-bonadio/squishy_electron_4/bugs.md

 ## Voltage

-😀- voltage setting doesn't work anymore!?!?
-There's something wrong - I think too many voltage buffers and the setting never gets to the grinder?  no I think voltages just need to be really high.
-Switch to kilovolts.

 - voltage area: dragging beyond bounds should expand scale.
 Actually, now, it just breaks stuff and gives you a really low or high boundary.
 Needs fixing.